robpetrin/robpetrin.github.io/content/portfolio/mat-stat/index.md

 title = "Mat Stat"
 type = "gallery"
 categories = ['work-in-progress','infographic']
+description = "This project aims to provide data visualization to professional wrestling title reigns.
+Work in progress.
+It will scrape Wikipedia to compile its data."
 +++

 Mat Stat is my most recent sports infographic project, and it is hosted on [CodePen](https://cdpn.io/robpetrin/debug/vYmJVdz).